 Bruce and I would work and work, wildly late.
 Often through dawn the next day.
 We'd climb to the roof, to watch Fujiyama change hues [I think I must be the only foreign visitor to Japan who didn't take a photo of Mt.
 Fuji].
 At least once, we went for a drive, to a forested peak out of the valley, to meet the sunrise.

 A Japanese clearcut.
 Back to Yaskawa.

 The CAD room.
-Nobody had their own computers.
+Nobody had these monsters at their desks.

 A different floor than ours.
 This fellow has detected my anomalous presence...